yhomarys-qa/juice-shop-qa-portfolio/06-Bug-Reports/01_critical_bug_016_stripe_404.md

 ---

 ## 🔍 Preconditions
-- User is authenticated within the application.
+- User is authenticated
-- User has navigated directly to the "My Payment Options" screen and located the "Other Payment Options" section.
+- User is on the "My Payment Options" page

 ---

 ## 🧪 Steps to Reproduce